-The Great Falls Clinic Clinical Research Department, in conjunction with Clinic physicians, actively participate on a national level in clinical research studies, which allows patients in Great Falls and the surrounding area to participate in clinical trials that, at one time, were only offered in large cities.
+The Great Falls Clinic Clinical Research Department, in conjunction with Clinic providers, actively participate on a national level in clinical research studies, which allows patients in Great Falls and the surrounding area to participate in clinical trials that, at one time, were only offered in large cities.
 The clinical trials incorporate state-of-the-art patient care with the most recent breakthroughs in medicine.

 View all Great Falls Clinic Open Research Studies.

 Clinical Trials are part of clinical research and the heart of all medical advances.
 Clinical Trials examine new ways to prevent, treat and detect disease.
 This involves using new drugs or devices, or approved drugs or devices.

 Every clinical trial has a protocol, or action plan, for conducting the trial.
 The plan describes what will be done in the study, how it will be conducted, and why each part of the study is necessary.
 Each study has its own rules regarding eligibility to participate.
 Some studies need volunteers with a certain disease, some need healthy individuals and others require men or women only.

 In the United States there are various committees, regulatory groups, rules and regulations (Federal, State and Local) that oversee Clinical Trials and foremost protect the safety of clinical trial participants.

 (Source: NIH: National Institutes of Health)

 Clinical research trials contribute to evidence-based medicine by helping find new and better ways to treat patients.
 The contribution that research makes plays a vital role in the advancement of medical therapies, medications and technologies.
 Without research, these advancements would not exist.